Causes & Symptoms of Low Energy

 Peppermint oil is frequently used to treat low energy levels.
 Experts maintain that the terpenes contained in peppermint oil — including menthol and limonene — have stimulating effects that can briefly mimic those associated with caffeine intake .
 These effects are short-lived, however.

-The terpenes can increase neurotransmitter levels, providing a boost to cognitive function and wakefulness .
+The terpenes can increase neurotransmitter levels, boosting cognitive function and wakefulness .

 Wrapping Up: Using Herbs to Overcome Fatigue

 Chronic fatigue and low energy levels are common complaints in otherwise healthy adults everywhere.
-Stressful daily routines, long work hours, and a variety of other factors can contribute to tiredness and an inability to concentrate.
+Stressful daily routines, long work hours, and various other factors can contribute to tiredness and an inability to concentrate.